Rita, Sue and Bob Too, Royal Court

 Wasserberg’s superb production has nuanced and detailed performances from each of the cast members, and her orchestration of the emotional cross-currents in, most notably, the sandwich-eating scene is excellent.
 Television’s James Atherton is on fine form as the rascally and amoral Bob, and Gemma Dobson (Sue), Samantha Robinson (Michelle), Sally Bankes (Mum) and David Walker (Dad) are all convincing.
-Casting Taj Atwal as Rita gives a racial tinge to the character’s final downfall.
+Casting Taj Atwal as Rita not only gives a more realistic picture of Bradford, but also suggests a racial tinge to the character’s final downfall.
 Tim Shortall’s bare set allows scenes to flow into each other so the show’s 80 minutes rush by.
-His background is a huge photograph of the Bolton skyline, which glows with lit windows in the night-time and whose green hills and blue sky suggests a glimpse of freedom that the characters so rarely enjoy.
+His background is a huge photograph of the city skyline, which glows with lit windows in the night-time and whose green hills and blue sky suggests a glimpse of freedom that the characters so rarely enjoy.
 It’s great to hear Northern accents again in London and the 1980s soundtrack, nicely enhanced by Emma Laxton, is a joy.
 An unadulterated triumph.

 © Aleks Sierz